cdoyle-pdx/learn-srlinux/docs/get-started/interface.md

 ![image](https://github.com/cdoyle-pdx/learn-srlinux/blob/main/docs/images/learn-srlinux_graph.png)

 *NOTE: This process assumes that your browser supports navigation to an insecure (HTTP) site and/or appropriate permissions and/or filters.
 Use of a VPN, firewall, or other external considerations may impact your ability to view this graph.*

+## Configure Layer-3

+/// admonition | A word on VRF's
+    type: subtle-note
+If you have experience on other platforms, you are likely used some form of _default_ VRF.
+This _default_ VRF typically possesses two common traits:

+* The _default_ VRF contains all front-panel "revenue" interfaces
+* The _default_ VRF is abstracted and does not require explicit configuration

+The concept of an abstracted, _default_ VRF does not exist in SR Linux.
+The factory configuration includes a VRF ("network-instance" in SR Linux) for the management interface, but nothing more.
+If you plan to use revenue interfaces to connect nodes together, the first step is the creation of a new VRF.
+///

+**VRF's**

 ## LOWEST EDIT